-On the other hand, refined control of $\Theta$ requires careful tracking of both soliton?soliton and soliton?profile interactions.
-For instance, while the leading-order soliton?soliton interaction is of $e^{-z}$, the next order $\mu ze^{-z}$ also enters the refined estimate for $\Theta$ (see Lemma~\ref{le:nonlinear}).
-Moreover, due to the linear growth of $A_{1}$ and $B_{2}$, there are some terms with the same size appear in the soliton-profile type interaction (see Lemma~\ref{le:Psi1}).
-Indeed, it turns out that at the leading order, the following equation of $(\mu,\Theta)$ is verified
+We mention here that, the refined control of $\Theta$ requires careful tracking of both soliton-soliton and profile-soliton interactions.
+For instance, while the leading-order soliton-soliton interaction is of order $e^{-z}$, the next order $\mu ze^{-z}$ also enters the refined estimate for $\Theta$ (see Lemma~\ref{le:nonlinear}).
+Moreover, due to the linear growth of $(A_{1},B_{2})$, there are some terms of same size that appear in the profile-soliton type interactions (see Lemma~\ref{le:Psi1}).
+Indeed, it turns out that at the leading order, the following equation holds for $(\mu,\Theta)$: